 The Distribution is intended to be tax-free to holders of Parent Shares for U.S. federal income tax purposes and is intended to be tax-neutral to holders of Parent Shares for Swiss tax purposes.
-See "Material U.S. Federal Income Tax Consequences of the Distribution" and "Material Swiss Tax Consequences of the Spin-Off."
+See "Material U.S. Federal Income Tax Consequences of the Distribution" and "Material Swiss Tax Consequences of the Spin-off."
 You should consult your tax advisor as to the particular consequences of the Distribution to you, including the applicability and effect of any U.S. federal, state and local, Swiss and other foreign tax laws.

 A public market for Company Shares does not currently exist.
-We intend to apply to list Company Shares on the New York Stock Exchange ("NYSE") under the symbol "AMRZ."
-We also intend to apply to list Company Shares on the SIX Swiss Exchange (the "SIX").
-The Distribution is contingent upon NYSE approving the listing of Company Shares and the SIX approving the listing of Company Shares subject to technical deliverables as customarily required.
-We expect that Company Shares will commence trading on a standalone basis on NYSE at 9:30 a.m., New York City time, and on the SIX at 9:00 a.m., Zurich time, on (the "Ex-Dividend Date").
+We have applied to list Company Shares on the New York Stock Exchange ("NYSE") under the symbol "AMRZ."
+We have also received approval to list Company Shares on the SIX Swiss Exchange ("SIX") subject to technical deliverables as customarily required.
+The

+Distribution is contingent upon NYSE approving the listing of Company Shares and SIX approving the listing of Company Shares subject to technical deliverables as customarily required.
+We expect that Company Shares will commence trading on a standalone basis on NYSE at 9:30 a.m., New York City time, and on SIX at 9:00 a.m., Zurich time, on (the "Ex-Dividend Date").
 If you hold your Parent Shares in book-entry form with a custodian bank or broker through SIX SIS AG, the central securities depositary for Parent Shares ("SIX SIS"), we expect that your bank or broker will credit your custody account with the number of Company Shares you are entitled to receive in the Distribution on or after the Ex-Dividend Date, at which time you should be able to commence trading your Company Shares.
 There will not be any trading of Company Shares on a "when-issued" basis before the Ex-Dividend Date.

-This information statement describes our business, our relationship with Parent and how the Spin-Off affects Parent and its shareholders and provides other information to assist you in evaluating the benefits and risks of holding or disposing of Company Shares that you will receive in the Distribution.
-You should be aware of certain risks relating to the Spin-Off, our business and ownership of Company Shares, which are described under the section of this information statement entitled "Risk Factors."
+This information statement describes our business, our relationship with Parent and how the Spin-off affects Parent and its shareholders and provides other information to assist you in evaluating the benefits and risks of holding or disposing of Company Shares that you will receive in the Distribution.
+You should be aware of certain risks relating to the Spin-off, our business and ownership of Company Shares, which are described under the section of this information statement entitled "Risk Factors."